Barred Rocks$16.00 – $18.00 Select options

 We guarantee 99% accuracy in sexing – that is, in identifying which chickens are females – and will replace or refund your pullet if “she” turns out to be a male.
 See below for more information on sexing of Easter Eggers.

-What breeds do you have?
+What breeds do you usually have available?

-Here is a list of the breeds we generally have available:
+Availability varies during the year, but here is a list of the breeds we generally have available:

 - Black Stars